pars20/tgju_matisweb/README.md

 # MatisWeb TGJU Live Market Prices

+This is a plugin that gets the last market prices of the indexes form TGJU and save them.
+You will be able to show these data with **shortcodes** anywhere in your WP website ;

+Here are the full document for the shortcode:

 ## Index Price
 Shows the last trade price retrieved from the tgju for the **INDEX_NAME**